Evaluating Overfit and Underfit in Models of Network Community Structure

 From this perspective, algorithms visually cluster into two groups, one of which finds roughly 2-3 times as many communities as the other.
 The former group contains the methods of Q, Q-MR, Infomap, LRT-WB and AMOS, all of which find substantially more clusters than methods in the latter group, which includes B-NR, B-HKK, cICL-HKK, MDL, spectral methods, Q-MP and Q-GMP.
 In fact, first group of methods often return many more clusters than we would expect theoretically, which suggests the possibility of consistent overfitting.
 As a small aside, we note that the expected number of communities found by Q-MR and Q are different, because they are known to have different resolution limits~\cite{kumpula2007limited}.
 More generally, the aforementioned groups, and their tendency to find greater or fewer communities aligns with our dichotomy of non-probabilistic (more communities) versus probabilistic (fewer communities) approaches.
 Additionally, we note that the AMOS method failed to converge on just over half of the networks in the CommunityFitNet corpus, returning an arbitrary maximum value instead of $k$.
-Because of this behavior, we excluded AMOS from all our subsequent analyses.
+Because of this behavior, we excluded AMOS from all subsequent analysis.

-Figure~\ref{fig:MD_NE} shows more clearly that the maximum number of clusters detected by Q-MR and Infomap are nearly identical.
-Furthermore, these methods find the same average number of clusters over more than 400 networks (Fig.~\ref{fig:AD_NE}).
+In Ref.~\cite{kawamoto2016comparative}, the authors show empirically that Infomap and the Louvain method for modularity maximization tends to overfit the number of clusters planted in synthetic networks with weak community structure.
+The results shown here on our large corpus of real-world networks are consistent with these previous results, indicating that both modularity and Infomap tend to find substantially more communities compared to other methods.
+Figure~\ref{fig:MD_NE} (see Appendix), shows more clearly that the maximum number of clusters detected by Q-MR and Infomap are nearly identical.
+Furthermore, these methods find the same average number of clusters over 572 networks (Fig.~\ref{fig:AD_NE}).
 This behavior has not previously been noted, and suggests that \mbox{Q-MR} and Infomap may have the same or very similar resolution limits.